april-tools/colorai/cfp.md

 ---
-title: Call for Papers
+title: call for papers
 nav: true
 ---

-# Call for Papers
+# call for papers

 ## Important dates
 All times are end of day AOE.